jtr13/EDAV/contribute.Rmd

 ![](images/excited_student/directly-02.png)
 *Hit this icon to go to GitHub.*

-3. We haven't forked the repo yet, so GitHub shows us a page like the one below.
+3. This is our first edit to the repo, so GitHub shows us a page like the one below.
 No worries!
-We just **hit the big green button** labeled **<i class="fas fa-code-branch"></i> Fork this repository and propose changes** and we'll be good to go (as you will see, big green buttons are our friends).
-For more info on forking repos, the [GitHub Guide on Forking Projects](https://guides.github.com/activities/forking/){target="_blank"} is very informative. **Note**: you will not have to fork the repo every time.
+We just **hit the big green button** labeled **<i class="fas fa-code-branch"></i> Fork this repository and propose changes** and we'll be good to go (as you will see, big green buttons are our friends). **Note**: you will not have to fork the repo every time.
 If you propose another change in the future, the edit icon, <i class="fas fa-edit"></i>, will jump you directly to this point of the walkthrough.
 ![](images/excited_student/directly-03.png)
 *Haven't forked the repo before?
 No worries; the big green button will solve everything.*